-Degree of relationship to the individual or the individual's dependents.
-The definition follows GINA and the proposed EEOC regulations by including relatives of an employee or the employee's dependents to the fourth degree of consanguinity.
+Degree of biological relationship to the employee.
+The first part of the definition, found in subparagraph (A), follows GINA and the proposed EEOC regulations by including blood relatives to the fourth degree of consanguinity.
 Genetic counselors typically collect information on genetic diseases of family members related to the third degree of consanguinity and often to the fourth degree.
-The family members listed in the definition are identical to those listed in the proposed GINA regulations.
+The family members listed in the definition are identical to those listed in the GINA regulation.
+29 C.F.R. § 1635.3(a)(2).